glycerine/spin_paxos/README.md

 is a critical piece, that and the leader rules that forbid some less up to date logs from ever becoming leader.

-So Raft is really a different beast.
-It is "not just" Paxos re-packaged.

 Update: Also, despite what I wrote below about Raft having a sane reconfiguration